Berthing pains for Asia's rich put wind in the sails of marina developers

 The dearth of berths is providing an opportunity for developers such as Malaysia’s largest listed property developer UEM Sunrise, which is building facilities in Malaysia’s Iskandar region.

-The area neighbors Singapore and is already home to the Puteri Harbour development.
+The area neighbours Singapore and is already home to the Puteri Harbour development.

 Further north, the city of Melaka, a world heritage site, is planning to build Southeast Asia’s biggest private marina, with some 1,000 berths, Malaysian Prime Minister Najib Razak said last month.
 And in the popular Malaysian tourist resort of Langkawi, property firm Tradewinds Corp Bhd is developing Perdana Quay, a marina project slated for completion within the next decade.